 - Plant a garden.
 Each year, you'll get more intimately connected to the way food grows.
 The soil life, the seeds, the pollinators, the flowers, the fruits, the bugs, the challenges, the wonder and intrigue make us more connected to food and better able to appreciate it.
 This also allows us to make better decisions about food, whether we grew it or not.

-- Save seeds from your garden.
+2. Save seeds from your garden.
 Or just grow one plant in a pot with the purpose of saving seeds from it.
 Seeds are remarkable teachers in their abundance and generosity, and they teach us about the life cycle of plants.
 If you're looking for a way to be helpful to the larger food movement with just one pot on your back patio or balcony, check out the Rocky Mountain Seed Alliance's Gardening with Grains project.
 You can sign up to grow just a few seeds of an endangered heritage grain, like an ancient wheat or oat, and help multiply those seeds from the 5 or 6 you planted into your pot to dozens that you can send back to increase the seed stock.
 What an awesome way to play a big role on a very small scale!
 Of course, you can also save seeds off whatever else you are growing in your garden, and if you've never tried, I highly recommend it.
 It's easy, fun, and saves you money on seeds!
 We offer a printed beginning seed saving guide through our webstore, as does Rocky Mountain Seed Alliance.
 The Organic Seed Alliance offers a free downloadable pdf, and there are so many other great resources out there to get you started!
 Plus, we offer several seed saving classes each year.
-The next one is free, and will be held on Feb 17th, 2018, at Edwards Greenhouse in Boise as a part of our annual Seedy Saturday seed swap.

 - Visit or participate in a local farm, especially one where seed saving is a part of their production model.
 Farms vary in the ways they invite the public to participate, from classes to farm tours to you-pick hours to volunteer opportunities to apprenticeship programs to employment, and everything in between.
 Earthly Delights Farm in Boise offers a season-long, curriculum-based internship program in partnership with the Snake River Seed Co-op that really dives deep into the world of urban food and seed production.
 Many of our SRSC partner farms offer other opportunities, from you-pick to on farm classes.
 Research farms that offer the type of involvement you're looking for in your area, and contact them about the best ways to get involved.
 A word of caution on this: farmers work hard for very little pay, and it's important to remember that when approaching them for a tour or some education.
 If you are asking them for something they don't have an explicit program in place for--say a tour, or advice on your own farm or garden project, consider offering to pay them for the time they're willing to spend showing you around or giving you consultation.
 Your recognition of the value of their hard-earned wisdom and limited time goes a long way.